-On July 1, 2014, the Company entered into a Credit Agreement with SunTrust Bank, as lender, issuing bank and administrative agent for several banks and other financial institutions and lenders ("Administrative Agent"), which was amended by that certain First Amendment to Credit Facility on June 26, 2015 (as amended, the "Credit Facility").
+On July 1, 2014, the Company entered into a Credit Agreement with SunTrust Bank, as lender, issuing bank and administrative agent for several banks and other financial institutions and lenders ("Administrative Agent"), which was amended on June 26, 2015 and July 24, 2014(as amended, the "Credit Facility").
 The Credit Facility provides for a senior secured revolving credit facility with a maximum borrowing amount of \$500 million.
 The Credit Facility matures on June 26, 2020, and is secured by substantially all of the Company's assets.